Test in production without watermarks.

 Private Sub button4_Click(ByVal sender As Object, ByVal e As EventArgs)

-' Import XLSX, XLS, XLSM, XLTX, CSV and TSV
+' Import various Excel file formats, such as XLSX, XLS, XLSM, XLTX, and CSV

 Dim workBook As WorkBook = WorkBook.Load("Normal_Excel_File.xlsx")